MakerReduxCorp/mongoengine-cleaner/README.rst

 mongoengine-cleaner
 ===================

-A heritable class desined for work with `Mongoengine <http://mongoengine.org>`_ documents.
-It streamline the validation and correction of the raw MongoDb after reading but before saving.
+A heritable class designed for work with `mongoengine <http://mongoengine.org>`_ documents.
+It streamlines the validation and correction of the raw MongoDB data.

 Full documentation not yet developed.